-However, we also know that resilience research frequently cites teachers as trusted significant adults and positive role models for children and young people.
-Education setting staff have the skills needed to support children and young people through difficult times, to help inspire their resiliency and hope and to help them recover their wholeness and find comfort in their community.
+However, we also know that resilience research frequently cites teachers as trusted significant adults and positive role models for children.
+Staff in educational settings have the skills needed to support children and young people through difficult times, to help inspire their resiliency and hope and to help them recover their wholeness and find comfort in their community.

-Now is the time that the work you have done previously with the students in your setting will help them in their response to the challenges that the transition and recovery period will present.
+With reference to materials developed by Australia Child & Adolescent Trauma Loss & Grief Network www.suffolk.gov.uk Now is the time that the work you have done previously with the children in your class (and education setting) that this will contribute towards helping them in their response to the challenges that the transition and recovery period will present.
 And, as always, we can continue to 'top up' resilience in the way we teach, interact with and model positive behaviour.
 This doesn't mean we pretend that nothing is different or that we haven't found the pandemic scary, difficult or sad.
 What it means is we show that people can endure such challenges and are especially able to withstand such hard times when those around them are supportive and caring.
 It is important to acknowledge that everyone will have their good and bad days and that there are things that we can do that will help us to feel less distressed.

 Remember:

-"Those who live through terrible times will often be able to help others...and some may go on to do something to make the world a better place.
-Even terrible things can teach some good things - like understanding, caring, courage... and how to be okay during difficult times"
+"Those who live through terrible times will often be able to help others....and some may go on to do something to make the world a better place.
+Even terrible things can teach some good things - like understanding, caring, courage... and how to be okay during difficult times?"